janikakalliokoski/datastructures-and-algorithms-lab/documentation/implementation_document.md

 #### Improvement suggestions:
 - switch between radians and degrees when using trigonometric funtions
+- add pi, tau and e as mathematical constants
 - add inverse functions of sin, cos and tan
 - add permutation (nPr) and combination (nCr)
 - add n. root of x operations (index of root)